 - Mies Van der Rohe Barcelona Pavilion

 - Museo Nacional de Arte de Catalunya

 - Fundació Joan Miró

+- Evening performance at the Palau de la Musica (subject to performance schedule)

 Today we begin a tour of Mies van der Rohe's Barcelona Pavilion, an iconic landmark of the Modern Movement.
 Originally designed for the 1929 World Fair in Barcelona as the German Pavilion, the structure is built from glass, steel and different types of marble.
 The building was disassembled following the closure of the exhibition in 1930, but it quickly became an important reference point in both van der Rohe's career and the modern architecture movement as a whole.
 In 1980, Barcelona city officials hired architects to research, design, and reconstruct the pavilion using the same materials and precision employed by van der Rohe, and the new building was opened on its original site in 1986.